What has MGEC done for me lately?

 Life Members: The MGEC Board of Directors may grant this status to a retiring Member who meets certain membership history criteria.
 This status provides no opportunity to vote on the MGEC contract, or to vote or run in MGEC officer elections.
 No life member dues are assessed.
 However, some life members return to state employment and are then subject to regular member dues and benefit from on-going services.
 Life Members receive the annual MGEC newsletter and invitations to the annual meetings.

 Fair-Share: A person who is assigned to any of these classes and does not voluntarily join MGEC is "fair shared" at the rate of 85% of the regular dues, or $12.20.
-Fair share Members cannot vote on the labor contract or organizational matters, and they cannot take part in any MGEC social functions.
+Fair share Members cannot vote on the labor contract or organizational matters, nor hold a position in MGEC.
+They may face additional costs for participation in any MGEC social functions.
 Over 95% of eligible Members elect to be full paid Members rather than “fair shared” Members.

 The Minnesota Government Engineers Council (MGEC) was formed in 1968 in order to provide advocacy and profession-enhancement services for Professional Engineers in government.
 The Minnesota Society of Professional Engineers (MSPE) was instrumental in the formation of MGEC, but there is no formal connection with that group at the present time.
 In 2011, the name was changed to Minnesota Government Engineering Council, to reflect that MGEC includes not only engineers, but also engineering specialists and land surveyors.
 Initially, MGEC was a voluntary professional association of Professional Engineers who worked for the Highway and Aeronautics Departments of the State of Minnesota and the Hennepin County Highway Department.
 Both groups of employees were on a meet and confer basis with their respective employers and MGEC provided the informal representation for them.
 Professional Engineers in other departments of State government also voluntarily associated with MGEC.